Aggression in Dogs: Can an E-Collar Help?

-The question above came to me a couple days ago and I thought it a great topic to bring to The Truth About Shock Collars blog.
+The question above came to me a couple of days ago, and I thought it a great topic to bring to The Truth About Shock Collars blog.

-The answer is yes, I do use remote collars as part of the training program when dealing with aggressive dogs.
-Using the electronic collar as a way to redirect the dogs attention is a large part of the success in how I go about rehabilitating dogs with aggression issues.
+The answer is yes.
+I use remote collars as part of the training program when dealing with aggressive dogs.
+Using the electronic collar as a way to redirect the dog’s attention is a large part of the success in how I go about rehabilitating dogs with aggression issues.

 I realize that answer is in contrast to much of the information circulating on the internet.
 Warnings about NOT using a shock collar to deal with aggression in dogs abound.
 My guess is those warnings come from people who don’t use the tool on a regular basis and therefore have rather limited knowledge of how to do so properly.

-Let me point out right off the bat that I don’t advocate putting a shock collar on the dog, waiting for him/her to display their aggressive behaviors and then push the button to punish for those actions.
+Let me point out right off the bat that I don’t advocate putting a shock collar on the dog, waiting for him/her to display aggressive behaviors, and then pushing the button to punish for those actions.
 As in “That’ll teach Fido not to chase after other dogs!”
-Sorry but that thought process belongs in the idiots guide to dog training 101.
+Sorry, but that thought process belongs in the idiot’s guide to dog training 101.

 The first and most important step is to lay a proper foundation of obedience training with the remote collar.
 The purpose of the obedience is to give the dog “something else to focus on” (ie. a job) when presented with situations that normally evoke aggressive responses.
-The dog should be introduced to the collar through the foundation and attention exercises of learning to follow on leash, come when called and stay in one place.
-I also typically teach a *look* or *watch* command to dogs dealing with aggression.
-In this way we can create higher attentiveness to the owner/handler when the dog is faced with situations where we do not want to allow him/her to focus on the trigger.
-This initial training should be started in situations that do not trigger the aggressive responses in the dog.
+The dog should be introduced to the collar through the foundation and attention exercises of learning to follow on a leash, come when called, and stay in one place.
+I also typically teach dogs dealing with aggression a *look* or *watch* command.
+In this way, we can create higher attentiveness to the owner/handler when the dog is faced with situations where we do not want to allow him/her to focus on the trigger.
+This initial training should be started in situations that do not trigger aggressive responses in the dog.
 It would not be fair for the dog to be learning something brand new when under the duress of those situations.

-Once the dog has a solid understanding of the obedience we can begin to expose him/her to the triggers.
-The collar is used for the obedience commands while the dog is in those situations that previously brought on an aggressive response.
-It is important to note that the collar is NOT being used to punish the dog for any aggressive response (barking, growling, lunging etc) Rather the collar is used to prompt and enforce an obedience command.
+Once the dog has a solid understanding of obedience, we can begin to expose him/her to the triggers.
+The collar is used for obedience commands while the dog is in those situations that previously brought on an aggressive response.
+It is important to note that the collar is NOT being used to punish the dog for any aggressive response (barking, growling, lunging, etc) Rather, the collar is used to prompt and enforce an obedience command.
 The obedience is used PROACTIVELY before the dog reacts improperly.
 In this way we are redirecting the dogs attention away from the source of tension and back to the handler and the *job* the dog is being asked to perform.

-NOTE: this is a process that is incremental and advances in level of challenge in respect to how quickly the dog is grasping the concept and being successful.
+NOTE: This is a process that is incremental and advances in the level of challenge with respect to how quickly the dog is grasping the concept and being successful.
 If the dog can’t walk politely past a dog who is 15 feet away, don’t push him to walk within 5 feet.
 The goal is to keep the dog BELOW threshold and give him/her success at walking politely in the presence of other dogs.

 One of the tremendous advantages of training with a remote collar when dealing with aggression in dogs is that it is far less subject to human emotion getting in the way and further escalating the problems.
 The handler can remain much more neutral in body language than when using other training collars or halters that require physical force.

-Dogs that are displaying fear aggressive issues need confidence building and desensitization exercises as part of their program.
-It is important to know how to properly time the use of food and other reward markers to help build confidence and better behavior with these dogs.
+Dogs that display fear and aggressive issues need confidence-building and desensitization exercises as part of their program.
+Knowing how to properly time reward markers and use food is important to help build confidence and better behavior with these dogs.
 The long-term goal is to change their emotional response to their triggers.

-And there are cases where genetics are playing a major influence.
+And there are cases where genetics play a significant influence.

-The most important consideration in determining the likelihood of success is the owner.
-There is no tool that is magic and will solve all the problems.
+The most crucial consideration in determining the likelihood of success is the owner.
+No tool is magic and will solve all the problems.
 And there are no absolutes in training.
 Each case is different.
-It takes consistency and dedication to help dogs that are struggling with aggression issues.
-The underlying cause should be understood, the triggers identified and then a plan of treatment determined.
+It takes consistency and dedication to help dogs struggling with aggression.
+The underlying cause should be understood, the triggers identified, and then a treatment plan determined.

-The e-collar can be a large part of the process by being able to effectively re-direct the dog’s attention.
-Personally I would no longer want to work with aggression cases if I could not use the e-collar to help with the process.
-In my time specializing in this training I have found that the dogs learn much faster, there is FAR less stress on the dog and on the handler and total rehabilitation is much more likely due to those factors.
+The e-collar can be a large part of the process by effectively re-directing the dog’s attention.
+Personally, I would no longer want to work with aggression cases if I could not use the e-collar to help with the process.
+In my time specializing in this training, I have found that the dogs learn much faster, there is FAR less stress on the dog and on the handler, and total rehabilitation is much more likely due to those factors.